Columbiya/Columbiya/README.md

 🌱 My name is Vladimir, 19 y.o.

-⚡ I’m looking for a job as a frontend react developer

 🤘 My stack is: react, redux, redux-toolkit, zustand, mobx, react-query, graphql, rest, typescript, ui libraries (chakra, material ui etc.)

 Here are some of my projects that are live rn: